Student Ownership

 Ownership of Intellectual Property Created by Students at the University of Illinois

-According to The General Rules, excluding certain copyrighted works as noted below**, the University owns all intellectual property developed by any University employee or by anyone, including students, using any University facilities, equipment or funds.
+The University owns all IP developed by any University employee or by anyone, including students, using University facilities, equipment or funds, except for certain copyrightable works or where an exception to the General Rules is expressly granted as described below.

 Exclusions: Heading link